adyu1121/BFsharp/README.md

 >DotNet Framework : 6.0

-## How to use it to your .Net project
+## How to use it to your .Net project.
 First, Using NameSpace BrainFuck.BFShap
 ----------
 `using BrainFuck.BFShap`

-Next, define twe function
+Next, define twe function .
 --------
 ex :